Skokie Valley Trail: Proposed Middle Segment

-Trail Improvements and Extensions
+Recent Trail Improvements and Extensions

 In 2016, Lincolnwood completed new segments of the Valley Trail which created a continuous trail south to LaBaugh Woods.

 In 2023, the Skokie Village announced plans to extend the Valley Line Trail from its current terminus at Dempster-Skokie Station to its northernmost village boundary at Old Orchard Road by the Old Orchard Mall.
 The result will be a continuous trail from the City of Chicago to the northern suburbs beyond Skokie via the North Branch Trail.
 The project is estimated to be completed by 2025.
 In late 2023, the village of Skokie received a grant to complete land acquisition towards the project.

 There is an ongoing project in Northfield to connect the two disparate sections.